-To accomplish these goals, the following objectives have been established to ensure the resulting transportation improvement satisfies the community's needs:
+The Miami-Dade TPO adheres to the following objectives to ensure that the transportation improvement satisfies the community's needs:

-- Achieve adequate support for transportation related plans by providing timely and reliable information to the public. - > Create a process tailored to local circumstances. - Establish an adequate mechanism to evaluate the openness, fairness, and responsiveness of the process. - > Solicit informed public input to effectively develop transportation plans and programs.
+- Achieve active engagement and on-going feedback for transportation related plans by providing timely and reliable information to the public. - Create a process tailored to local circumstances. - > Establish an adequate mechanism to evaluate the openness, fairness, and responsiveness of the process. - Solicit informed public input to effectively develop transportation plans and programs.

-Carefully considering these elements before a project begins will help ensure a proactive approach when deciding which PI techniques and strategies to implement in a project, program, or study.
+Carefully considering these elements before a project begins helps the TPO ensure a proactive approach when deciding which PI techniques and strategies to implement in a project, program, or study.
 Successful PI activities can be included, if appropriate, for the specific project or proposal, and noted deficiencies should be addressed and improved upon.